TrebledJ/trebledj.github.io/content/posts/infosec/drogon-csp/2024-08-18-abusing-server-side-rendering-in-drogon.md

 ## Conclusion

 Although Dynamic Views Loading (DVL) seems appealing for implementing features such as user-generated content or dynamically adding plugins, DVL is a dangerous liability if left in the open.
 In this post, we've demonstrated multiple ways to exploit DVL, given file-write privileges.
-DVL is ill-suited for production-use should only be used for its intended purpose — local testing in development environments.
+DVL is ill-suited for production-use and should only be used for its intended purpose — local testing in development environments.

 {% image "https://www.discoverhongkong.com/content/dam/dhk/gohk/2023/dragon-s-back/poi-4-960x720-a.jpg", "jw-80", "Dragon's Back in Hong Kong Island.
 Photo credit: Hong Kong Tourism Board." %}

-<sup>Nice View: *Dragon's Back* Hiking Trail in Hong Kong Island.</sup>{.caption}
+<sup>Nice View: the *Dragon's Back* Hiking Trail in Hong Kong Island.</sup>{.caption}